Akkatecture/Documentation/content/docs/basic_concepts/primitives.md

 # Entities

 An Entity is an object that has some intrinsic identity, apart from the rest of its state.
 Even if its properties are the same as another instance of the same type, it remains distinct because of its unique identity.
-The `Entity<>` In Akkatecture is itself a Value Object however it implements the `IEntity<Identity>` interface, which requires it to have a member called `Id`.
+The `Entity<>` In Akkatecture is itself a Value Object however it implements the `IEntity<Identity>` interface, which requires it to have a member called `Identity Id`.
 Now you can see the relationship between `Entity<>`, `SingleValueObject<>`, and `Identity<>`.
 A sample Entity running onwards from the Account example above, could be:

 ```csharp
 public class Account : Entity<AccountId>